A Serbian Orthodox Church in Zadar in Croatia after it was the spray-painted with multiple Us for Ustasa, with the Catholic cross in between

 Our cultural assumptions about religion frames and is framed by the language we use about conflict.

-For example, about ten years ago (12 October 2002) there was a bombing of a bar in Bali, in which 202 people were killed, including 88 Australian tourists.
+For example, almost a decade ago (12 October 2002) there was a bombing of a bar in Bali, in which 202 people were killed, including 88 Australian tourists.

 Two cultural images were conveyed, two cultural presuppositions were confirmed, in the news coverage of this incident and its aftermath: